 Here are a couple of other personas I have developed and used in different ways that you may want to consider:

-Influencers – Influencers are people that, although they may not directly buy the product, are influencing the actual buyer so significantly and at such scale that it is worth investing time into these people.
-A good example of this is accountants who tell small business owners which accounting software to use, or web designers who tell their clients which CMS to use.
+- Influencers – Influencers are people that, although they may not directly buy the product, are influencing the actual buyer so significantly and at such a scale that it is worth investing time into these people.
+A good example of this is accountants who tell small business owners which accounting software to use or web designers who tell their clients which CMS to use.

 So now that you understand what the different types of personas are that you can possibly create, it’s time to start creating them.